GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

     - Error responses: `401 Unauthorized` (not logged in or missing permission(s)), `422 Unprocessable Entity` (
       validation of status failed) or `500 Internal Server Error` (generic error)
-    - Response body: An array of objects, for each containing ticketId, title, description, productId, customerId, expertId, totalExchangedMessages, status, priorityLevel, createdAt and lastModifiedAt.
+    - Response body: An array of objects, for each containing ticketId, title, description, productId, productTokenId, customerId, expertId, totalExchangedMessages, status, priorityLevel, createdAt and lastModifiedAt.
       An error message in case of error
       ```